 - Natural peanut butter in ganache: Organic peanut butter can cause your chocolate to seize as you melt it.
 You may end up with a solid block when you heat dark chocolate and organic, natural peanut butter together (as in this recipe) for a peanut butter ganache.
 When this happens, don’t panic!
 Warm the cream (milk) called for in the recipe (to hot, but not boiling), then pour it over the peanuty-chocolate solid, let sit for a few minutes, then slowly whisk/stir to incorporate the cream and remelt the chocolate.
 In the end, if your ganache is lumpy and if you’re using it to top a cake, sprinkle some chopped peanuts over the ganache, and nobody will ever know that your ganache was lumpy (like the photo at the top of the post)!

-- Natural peanut butter in a pie filling: Organic peanut butter worked beautifully in my peanut butter and chocolate cups.
-The peanut butter filling was sinfully good and oh-so-fluffy.
+- Natural peanut butter in a pie filling: Organic peanut butter works beautifully in my peanut butter and chocolate cups.

 I have no recipe to include for this post because I used Smitten Kitchen‘s recipe, pretty much word for word, to make the cake shown in the first photo in this post.
 The only thing I did differently was the ganache since the chocolate and peanut butter seized over a double boiler.
 I simply took the bowl off the heat, and added the hot cream, slowly incorporating it by stirring (and eventually whisking) slowly.
 The finished cake was a huge hit among peanut butter and chocolate lovers.